how to make a calculator¶

 refactor: make it better¶

-I have some duplication to remove
+I have some duplication to remove, the code below happens twice

 x = a_random_number() y = a_random_number()